 12. Prado museum

 The Prado Museum has a complete collection of Spanish paintings.
 A collection of paintings from the 11th to 18th centuries can be seen here.
 Therefore, plan enough time, because, with several thousand paintings by world-famous artists such as Picasso or Goya, you will quickly forget the time around you.
-For art lovers and those who want to become one, this is an overwhelming place.
+For art lovers like me and those who want to become one, this is an overwhelming place.

 In addition, the Prado Museum has the largest collection of Spanish paintings in the world.
 The quality and variety of its collections make the museum one of the best art museums on the plains of Europe.
 To learn more about the great masters and their art, it is certainly an advantage to take a guided tour.

 This neo-classical style museum building is also home to a variety of sculptures, sketches, coins, medals, and decorative arts.

 I end this list of the best places to visit in Spain for first-timers by touring Park Guell.
 This is one of the most famous tourist spots in all of Spain.
 The place is beautiful, surrounded by greenery, fountains, monuments, and several flower beds.

 Together with the Sagrada Familia and five other works by Antoni Gaudi, Park Guell in Barcelona is a UNESCO World Heritage Site.
 The almost 18-hectare green area extends on the slopes of Montana and offers you a fantastic panoramic view of Barcelona and the sea.